BrasilAgro - Companhia Brasileira de Propriedades Agrícolas (LND): History, Ownership, Mission, How It Works & Makes Money

 Vision statement

-To be a benchmark in the sector, recognized for excellence in management, innovation, and sustainability, contributing to the development of Brazilian agribusiness.
+• Vision: Becoming a benchmark in its sector, recognized for generating value and contributing to the sustainable development of Brazilian agribusiness.

 BrasilAgro - Companhia Brasileira de Propriedades Agrícolas (LND) How It Works